telefonicaid/perseo-fe/docs/admin/configuration.md

 -   `config.maxRulesByCorr`: Maximum number of rule executions triggered by the same notification (with the same correlator) until refuse execute a rule.
 Defualt is 20
 -   `config.nonSignalByAPI`: Flag value, determine the use of the NGSIv2 API or MongoDB.
 By default is false.
 -   `config.nonSignalMaxTimeDetection`: Max time detection for check nonSignal rules by mongo in seconds.
-Default is 1 week.
+Default is 30 days.

 Options for HA: